nbrest/kamehouse/docs/troubleshoot/troubleshoot-issues.md

 audio output failed: the audio device "default" could not be used: unknown error 524
 ```
 - solution: Prefix vlc start command with `XDG_RUNTIME_DIR=/run/user/$(id -u) `

+### VLC open file from docker on windows also opens a file explorer window
+- Using docker to control a windows host has the side effect of sometimes a file explorer window gets opened minimized after vlc player.
+- To attemp to close it automatically with the `vlc-start.sh` script, configure windows to launch folders in separate process.
+In File Explorer:
+    - view > options > view > Check: launch folders in separate process

 *********************